Facing a DUI (Driving Under the Influence) charge in Washington State?

 We can help you!
 We are experienced DUI defense attorneys and represent clients accused of DUI day in and day out, every day, every year.

 We have been doing it, collectively, for over three decades.
 We are passionate about our work and will be doing it for years to come.
+We literally wrote the book for defending DUI cases and are called upon regularly to speak on the subject at seminars and conferences.

 Give Us A Call: 206-467-2607